Cardizem CD

 (Click Cardizem CD Uses for more information, including possible off-label uses.)

 Cardizem CD is made by Biovail Pharmaceuticals.
-Generic Cardizem CD is made by several manufacturers and is sold under various names.
+Generic versions are made by several manufacturers and are sold under various names.

 There are two basic types of calcium channel blockers: dihydropyridine and non-dihydropyridine.
 The most important difference between the two is that non-dihydropyridine calcium channel blockers can slow down the heart rate, while dihydropyridine calcium channel blockers do not.
 Cardizem CD is a non-dihydropyridine calcium channel blocker, which means that it can decrease the heart rate, which makes it useful for certain types of irregular heart rhythms (arrhythmias).